FeedMincPls/Disable-Vanilla-Advancements-and-Recipes/README.md

 1. Close the game(server) and remove datapack
 2. Restart the game(server) and enter the command "/datapack enable vanilla"
 # Attention
 Since game version 1.19, the regular version of this datapack may cause compatibility issues with datapacks that use the "minecraft" namespace to add advancements or recipes.
-If you encounter such issues, consider using the "Disable_Vanilla_C" branch version of this data pack
+If you encounter such issues, consider using the branch version "Disable_Vanilla_C"